tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 * Tensorflow (optional)

-Open the a terminal, and execute the following commands to install `imbalanced-learn`.
+Open the a terminal, and execute the following command to install `imbalanced-learn`.

 * Use the `conda install` command to download the `imbalanced-learn` module.